rino-wallet/monero-cpp/README.md

 # Monero C++ Library

+## Cryptosphere-systems specific

+`.gitmodules` is hardcoding Gitlab username and access token for `luis`.
+Otherwise we're unable to clone `gitlab.cryptosphere-systems.com/wallet/monero` from this project.
+The token only has access to `read-repo`.
+We have to find a safer alternative though.
+For the time being this documents the hack

+## Overview

 A C++ library for creating Monero applications using native bindings to [monero v0.17.2.3 'Oxygen Orion'](https://github.com/monero-project/monero/tree/v0.17.2.3).

 * Supports fully client-side wallets by wrapping [wallet2.h](https://github.com/monero-project/monero/blob/master/src/wallet/wallet2.h).